crownedgrouse/jason/README.md

 # jason

+`jason` is a JSON encode/decode library written in Erlang.

 ## Overview ##

-`jason` is a JSON encode/decode library written in Erlang.

-This project was mainly created for easy JSON from/to Erlang records handling.
+This project was mainly created for easy handling of JSON from/to Erlang records, but allow binary, proplists and maps formats.

+`jason` offer also a rare feature : pretty printing JSON in several indentation styles.

 See [Wiki](https://github.com/crownedgrouse/jason/wiki) for documentation and tutorial.

-Specifications :
+## Specifications ##
 * Pure Erlang (no NIF)
 * Decoding use Leex/Yecc parser
 * JSON object can be decoded in several formats :